Practice & Projects · OrevateAI

 Frequently Asked Questions

-Are there specific French grape varietals that thrive in Montana?
+Are there specific French grape varietals being successfully grown in Montana as of April 2026?

-What role does sustainability play in “Montana French” agriculture?
+What role do invasive species play in “Montana French” agriculture?

 About the Author